-- the <ref_type> is set to value vuln_id. - the <issuer> is set to the naming system that is used for the given vulnerability ID.
-For the time being, EISPP recognises CVE for CVE identifiers and msQ for Microsoft Q-numbers as valid entries. - the <ref_num> is set to the given vulnerability identifier. - the <ref_title> can be used to provide a short comment, e.g., identifying, which of several vulnerabilities described in the advisory the identifier refers to. - with <uri>, a pointer to a resource related to the vulnerability identifier (e.g., the ICATdatabase entry for a CVE number) can be given.
+- the <ref\num> is set to the given vulnerability identifier. - the <ref\title> can be used to provide a short comment, e.g., identifying, which of several vulnerabilities described in the advisory the identifier refers to. - with <uri>, a pointer to a resource related to the vulnerability identifier (e.g., the ICAT-database entry for a CVE number) can be given.
 It must be noted that the URI is not a mandatory field.
 Most of the time it will be omitted because it can be derived automatically from the issuer and reference-number fields.